|

 How fast do you fall?

-In a normal freefall, most individuals average 120mph (miles per hour) but this may be significantly slowed or sped up, depending on body attitude, clothing, air density, and other factors.
+In a normal freefall, most individuals average 120mph (miles per hour) but this may be significantly increased or decreased, depending on body attitude, clothing, air density, and other factors.
 Tandem skydivers fall at a fairly fixed rate of 120mph due to the drogue that is deployed during the skydive.

 Can you breathe in freefall?